jonhue/cv/statement_of_interest.md

 Therefore one of my main concerns is the spreading of the open-source philosophy and its fundamental concepts like transparency, inclusiveness, and open collaboration into other areas.

+I greatly enjoy teaching and collective discovery with students.
+During my undergraduate degree I held a revision course on Functional Programming and Verification as well as Discrete Probability Theory.
+Additionally, I tutored in Functional Programming and Verification.
+Thinking about hard problems together and collectively coming up with a solution is incredibly rewarding to me.
+On top of that, designing a course structure and exercises led me to see these topics from entirely different angles.